-Each video will be available for purchase 2 weeks after the webinar airs.
+Each video will be available for purchase for a limited period after the webinar airs.

 You can purchase BITES Part 1, BITES Part 2, or both!
 You can purchase before the webinars air, or you can wait until after they air, but don't wait too long!
 Availability is limited!

 NOTE: No CE credit will be awarded for the recorded version of the workshop

 THE RECORDING WILL BE ACCESSIBLE VIA OUR ONLINE LEARNING PLATFORM.

 This 3-hour CE workshop will teach participants how to describe typical feeding development, identify the role of various disciplines involved in multidisciplinary feeding evaluations, identify common medical and environmental factors that may lead to a feeding problem, and learn the role of both SLPs and BCBAs in assessment and treatment of pediatric feeding disorders.
 In addition, the presenters will provide an overview of typical feeding development.
 Recording will not be available after September 8th, 2020.